lfg1907/jsbattle/README.md

-THIS IS A TEST

 # Goose Teeth
 Multiplayer JS trivia.

 To get started:
-- Run `npm i` to install all dependencies
+- Run `npm ci` to install all dependencies
 - Create PSQL database `jsbattle_db`
 - Run `npm run start:dev` to start a dev server and bundle all frontend code